z3i/gutenberg/README.md

 After you've setup books folder, start creating pages inside it.
 They will be automatically hooked and put into a variable with the same name: you can use them in your `structure.md`.

+When you are ready, run it!

+    $ rake readme